Prakash Jha’s incredible parenting story

 Time to let go

-Disha is big now.
+Disha is grown-up now.
 She is in the post-production of her film and, for all I know, she is already framing her next one in her head.
 She knows her choices and that’s what matters.

 As told to Harshikaa Udasi